Australia is not only rich in natural resources but an important player in the global extractives market.

 PWYP Australia has two key areas of focus.
 Firstly, the coalition is campaigning for the country to fully implement the EITI following a pilot which commenced on 1 July 2012.
 Several members of PWYP Australia represent civil society on the pilot’s multi-stakeholder group.
 Australian implementation of the EITI would improve trust and accountability in the country’s mining and oil and gas sectors and would also help secure the EITI as the global standard for transparency in the extractive industries

-The coalition is also advocating for the Australian Government to introduce legislation that would oblige companies listed or based in Australia to publish what they pay governments in the countries in which they operate, in line with similar legislation being introduced in the United States and European Union.
-Following the announcement from Canada that it is to introduce similar laws Australia is now the last major developed country market not to commit to transparency rules.
+The coalition is also advocating for the Australian Government to introduce legislation that would oblige companies listed or based in Australia to publish what they pay governments in the countries in which they operate, in line with legislation passed by the European Union and governments in Canada, France, Norway, the United Kingdom and the United States.
+Australia remains the last major developed country market not to commit to transparency rules.

 Support the campaign by sending a message to the Australian Government to say that you would like to see transparency rules introduced in Australia.